Outsource Geospatial Data Annotation and Data Entry

 Mobilunity-BPO has engaged in data annotation since 2010.
 Our experts have significant experience in cooperation with companies in various industries.

-In particular, our organization can help you with geospatial data annotation and entry using various techniques.
+In particular, our organization can help you with geospatial data annotation and entry as well as outsource text annotation using various techniques.
 We are skilled in polygon and point annotation, object tracking, image classification, and more.
 Besides, we have already managed to work with GIS clients.

 If you choose to cooperate with us, you will have three options to do so.
 Pick the most convenient collaboration model and tackle geospatial annotation tasks with us.
 Here’s what we offer: